Salim Yusuf: Career

-Dietary views
+He was a past president of the World Heart Federation 2015–2016, where he initiated the Emerging Leaders Program which is now named after him.

+Views on saturated fat and salt intake and their relationship to cardiovascular disease

-Yusuf disputes the guidelines on saturated fat and dietary sodium intake.
+Yusuf has disputed the prevailing view in the medical community that increased consumption of saturated fat and dietary sodium causes cardiovascular disease and has questioned dietary guidelines that call for reduction in their intake.
 In 2017, Yusuf spoke at the Cardiology Update 2017 symposium in which he disputed the saturated fat guidelines whilst admitting he is not an expert in nutrition.
 He stated that a higher saturated fat intake is protective and eating more dietary carbohydrates is harmful.
 Yusuf has commented that "saturated fats are not harmful, may even be slightly beneficial but there is no harm", and recommends people to consume high-fat dairy products and unprocessed red meat.
-These ideas were criticized by other medical researchers and nutritionists as bizarre and misguided.
+These ideas were criticized by other medical researchers and nutritionists such as David L. Katz, who described them as "bizarre" and "misguided".

 Yusuf has questioned the consensus on salt and cardiovascular disease and has argued that a low sodium intake does not lower risk of cardiovascular events and mortality but increases it.
 In 2018, he co-authored a controversial paper which argued that sodium intake is associated with cardiovascular disease only in communities where mean intake is greater than 5 g/day.
-The paper disputes the salt guidelines of the World Health Organization who recommend that populations consume less than 2 g/day as a preventive measure against cardiovascular disease.
-The paper was widely criticized by the medical community with the American Heart Association strongly disputing the study as flawed and offering no credible evidence.

 Honours

 In 2013, Yusuf was named an Officer in the Order of Canada.
 He is also a fellow of the Royal Society of Canada.
 In 2014, he was awarded the Canada Gairdner Wightman Award and was inducted into the Canadian Medical Hall of Fame.

-In November 2020 he received the McLaughlin medal of the Royal Society of Canada and in 2022 he received the Killam prize.
-He has received over 60 national and international prizes or awards and 4 honorary doctorates.
+In 2024, Yusuf received an honorary doctorate degree from Oxford University.

+Personal life

+Yusuf is married to Wahida Yusuf.
+They have three children, two of which also studied medicine.